munificent/ui-as-code/in-progress/parameter-freedom.md

-Some languages use a keyword (`params` in C#, `vararg` in Kotlin), some use a `*` (prefix in Ruby and Python, postfix in Scala), and some use `...` (postfix in Java, prefix in JavaScript).
+Some languages use a keyword (`params` in C#, `vararg` in Kotlin), some use a `*` (prefix in Ruby and Python, postfix in Scala), and some use `...` (postfix in Java, prefix in JavaScript, on its own in C).

 Since Dart's syntactic legacy most strongly follows JavaScript and Java, I prefer `...`.
 I think it's more familiar and also stands out.
 If we later add support for destructuring assignment, that's the syntax we'd likely want to use for rest arguments there.
-Since the type annotation is optional, I think we should place the `...` before the parameter name:
+Since the type annotation is optional, we place the `...` before the parameter name:

 ```dart
 void concat(List<String> ...arguments) { ... }